|Oracle® Enterprise Manager Cloud Control Administrator's Guide

 Important:After making any change to the administration group hierarchy, click Update to save your changes.

 Adding a new hierarchy level equates to adding a new target property to the administration group criteria.
 For this reason, you must set the value of this target property for all your targets in order for them to continue to be part of the administration group hierarchy.
+Any new target property added/hierarchy level added will always be added as the bottom-most level of the hierarchy.
+You cannot insert a new level between levels.

 See "Adding a Hierarchy Level" for step-by-step instructions on adding a new level.

 Removing a hierarchy level equates to deleting a target property, which in turn causes groups at that level to be deleted.
+For this reason, think carefully about the groups that will be removed when you remove the hierarchy level, especially if those groups are used in other functional areas of Enterprise Manager.

 To remove a hierarchy level: